TNO/scaling-res-profiles/README.md

 # Nonlinear programming (NLP) model to scale Renewable Energy Sources (RES) profiles
 This repository has an NLP optimization model to scale RES profiles from historical data to future target capacity factor.

+An improved version of this methodology is available as a Julia package in the following link: [https://github.com/TulipaEnergy/TulipaProfileFitting.jl](https://github.com/TulipaEnergy/TulipaProfileFitting.jl)

 ## Files description
 + **[config.toml](config.toml)**: configuration file with main parameters to run the model
 + **[constants.jl](constants.jl)**: constants values in the code